-For me Easter isn’t the holiday that first comes to mind when we talk about how hard grief can be on the holidays or special days.
-And yet crawling out of winter, filled with dark and cold, into Easter and spring, filled with bunnies and baskets and pink, it can be a jarring as those Christmas carols that seem to start playing in November.
-The hardest holidays are different for all of us, with different meanings and memories.
+For me, Easter isn’t the first holiday that jumps to mind when discussing how hard grief can be on holidays or special days.
+Yet, crawling out of winter - filled with dark and cold - into Easter and spring - filled with bunnies and baskets and pink - can be pretty jarring.
+The "most difficult holidays" are different for each of us and are dependent on our traditions, meanings, and memories.
 Easter can be a tough one, especially with all the talk of spring, rebirth, and new life.
 Others may be excited and you may be . . . well, not excited.

 Let’s start with remembering.
 The idea of remembering may seem painful, but sharing happy memories can actually fill a tiny bit of that empty space left by those we have lost.
 Consider ways you can share memories together.
 You can go around the table, put out photos or scrapbooks, or do whatever else feels right.
 Not sure?
 One idea we love for Easter is to create a “remembering basket”.
 This is easy, great for kids and adults alike, and you probably already have all the supplies!

 What you need:

 Set up a small table with all the items.
 Throughout the day encourage everyone who is comfortable to write down a memory, something they miss about the person or anything else on a piece of paper and place in an egg.
 At an appropriate time, open the eggs and share all the memories.
 Some people may not want their memories shared or added to the basket.
 That is fine too.
 Encourage them to write down a memory, place it in an egg, and keep it in their own Easter basket (or purse, whatever).
 Keep in mind with activities like this that you never want to push people to do something they aren’t comfortable with.

 Though the holiday is just a couple of days away, planning is still important.
 Below are some suggestions to plan for the holiday:

 1. Identify which individuals you will be spending the holidays with.
 Who will be present for events, traditions, and celebrations?